 We have entered into employment agreements with certain of our executive officers that provide for salary, bonus and severance compensation.
 For more information regarding these employment agreements, see "Executive Compensation-Employment Agreements".

 Equity Issued to Executive Officers and Directors

-We have granted stock options to our executive officers and directors, as more fully described in "Executive Compensation-Outstanding Equity Awards as of December 31, 2013" and "Management-Director Compensation".
-In May 2013, we also sold 5,000 shares of our common stock to our director Frank Pelzer for \$13.53 per share, which we deemed to be fair market value at that time.
+We have granted RSUs to our executive officers and directors in 2016, as more fully described in "Executive Compensation-Outstanding Equity Awards as of December 31, 2016" and "Management-Director Compensation".